 2. Beware of terms and conditions

 Lots of learners don’t bother to read the terms and conditions.
 But some driving schools in Barnet invalidate your lesson package if you don’t use all your lessons up within a short period of time.
 It’s important to know what you can expect so that you don’t get caught out.

 Hopefully, you’ll get along with your driving instructor like a house on fire.
 But if you don’t, you’ll want to be able to switch.
 Some local driving schools in Barnet don’t offer help switching instructors, so make sure you choose a school that will match you with a new instructor for free.

 4. Avoid long waiting times

 Some driving schools in Barnet have longer waiting times than others.
 There’s nothing worse than forking out for your driving lessons only to have to wait weeks before your first lesson, so make sure you check how long the waiting times are before choosing a school.

 Tips for learning to drive in Barnet

 East Barnet Village: There are lots of straight, quiet residential streets in East Barnet Village, such as Park Road.
-According to our driving instructors in Barnet, these are perfect for getting to grips with the basics, or for rehearsing those trickier manoeuvres like pulling up on the right and reversing two car lengths.
+According to instructors in Barnet, these are perfect for getting to grips with the basics, or for rehearsing those trickier manoeuvres like pulling up on the right and reversing two car lengths.